How much do solar panels cost in 2025?

 If you’re closer to $2 per watt, it’s almost always going to make sense financially.”

-—Robert Flores, solar expert at The University of California, Irvine’s Clean Energy Institute
+— Robert Flores, solar expert at The University of California, Irvine’s Clean Energy Institute

-How you can save money on solar panels
+How to save money on solar panels

 “If you have a 20-year-old refrigerator, aging air conditioning or electric baseboard heating,” he said, “it might make sense to replace some of your appliances first.”
 Reducing your electrical load now means you’ll need fewer solar panels to power your house.

-It’s also worth it to compare a few quotes, no matter the size.
+It’s also worth it to compare a few solar quotes, no matter the size.
 Some solar companies have a lot more overhead due to marketing efforts.
 You might get a better deal working with a smaller, local company instead of one of the big national players.

-Government incentives for solar panels
+Government solar incentives

-The federal solar investment tax credit (ITC) lets you take 30% of your total solar panel cost off your taxes.
+Until the end of the year, the federal solar investment tax credit (ITC) lets you take 30% of your total solar panel cost off your taxes.
 For example, if you spend $10,000 installing a solar panel system, the ITC is worth $3,000.
 If you owe $5,000 in taxes, the $3,000 credit reduces what you owe to $2,000.

 Any unused portion rolls over to the next tax year.
 However, it’s possible to get a refund check if the ITC credit reduces your taxes to the point where you overpaid during the year.
 If you lease your system or enter a purchase agreement, you won’t qualify for this tax break.